Alexa Guard is a free feature you can use with your smart speaker. Learn how it can boost your home safety, what it can do, and how to set it up.

 If you have an Echo with a display, like Amazon Echo Show, your device will show a shield icon on its home screen.

-Either the rotating white light or the shield will remain active as long as Alexa Guard is in Away mode.
+Either the rotating white light or the shield will remain active as long as Alexa Guard mode is in the Away setting.